-The reimbursement program for the BFFTP is used by cities and fire protection districts throughout the state and in rural communities this training is facilitated through the Regional Direct Delivery Program.
-All PFAs within in the State of Washington are eligible to use the Basic Fire Fighting Reimbursement program to train their firefighters.
-The current reimbursement rate for the BFFTP is three dollars for every compensated hour of firefighter training in modules 0 through X, up to 200 hours.
-In 2022, BFFTP reimbursed fire departments for 1,072 firefighters and the Regional Direct Delivery program trained 1,334 students.
+Cities and fire protection districts throughout the state and in rural communities utilize the reimbursement program.
+All public fire agencies in Washington state are eligible to use the BFFTP to train their firefighters.
+The current reimbursement rate for the BFFTP is three dollars for every compensated hour of firefighter I training up to 200 hours.
+In 2022, the BFFTP reimbursed fire departments for training 1,072 firefighters.